merely-useful/py-rse/index.md

 ```

 As in the previous chapter,
-we've split long lines of to code onto separate lines for formatting purposes;
+we've split long lines of code onto separate lines for formatting purposes;
 each of the three code chunks above should be run as a single line of code.

 Now that we can get word counts for individual books
 we can collate the counts for several books.
 This can be done using a loop that adds up the counts of a word
-from the each of the CSV files created by `countwords.py`.
+from each of the CSV files created by `countwords.py`.
 Using the same template as before,
 we can write a program called `collate.py`: